microsoft/PowerApps-Samples/dataverse/orgsvc/C#/ShareRecordUsingAccessTeam/README.md

 **Security Role**: SalesPerson<br/>
 **UserName**: dbristol@yourorg.onmicrosoft.com<br/>

-Alternately, you can substitute any two licensed user profiles in your test environment as long as they are assigned the SalesPerson role.
-In the SystemUserProvider.cs file, change the code for the two `reps.Add()` calls to use your replacement user profiles.
+Alternately, you can substitute any licensed user profiles in your test environment as long as they are assigned the correct role indicated above.
+In the SystemUserProvider.cs file shared by several code samples, change the `Retrieve*()` method code that uses the above profiles to use your replacement user profiles.

 ## How to run this sample